CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 updates correctly then the test passes.

 ## Show Details for Each Class
-location, lunch, credits, pre-requisites, etc. Maybe take data from Academic Planning Guide.
 ### Functionality
+Every class listing will have a button on it to view details.
+This button will summon a pop-up that displays the location, lunch tim, credits, and pre-requisites for that class.
+The pop-up will also contain a link to the class' listing in the Academic Planning Guide.
 ### Design
 After retrieving proper information about each class (Location, Lunch, Credits, Pre-Requisites, Etc) from the Academic Planning Guide on the Allen High School website (We can put all of the data in a JSON file), we can display the respective information by each class.
 ### QA